 Natera provides these videos so that physicians and other health care providers have the resources they need to offer testing and to discuss results with their patients.

 Another resource is NEVA, Natera’s Educational Virtual Assistant.
-NEVA is a chatbot available to patients 24 hours a day, 7 days a week.
+NEVA is a virtual assistant available to patients 24 hours a day, 7 days a week.
 It provides access to test results, interactive genetic education, and guidance on potential next steps.
 For people who want additional assistance, NEVA can help them schedule an appointment with one of Natera’s genetic counselors.
-More than 20,000 patients have had a support session with NEVA, and many have reviewed the NEVA chat agent as knowledgeable, friendly, and supportive.
+More than 20,000 patients have had a support session with NEVA, and many have reviewed the NEVA assistant as knowledgeable, friendly, and supportive.

 With the COVID-19 global pandemic underscoring the need for telemedicine, Natera has also begun offering a comprehensive telehealth genetic counseling service.
 Parmar believes telemedicine services can greatly expand access to genetic counseling for people who have difficulty accessing in person care, such as those living in remote areas.

 Parmar sees genetic counseling as an essential component of the ongoing shift towards personalized medicine.
 “I think as we move into more and more personalized medicine, everyone's going to have DNA testing for whatever stage in life that they are in.
 We want to make sure that everyone has access to a genetic counselor and is well supported through their entire testing journey.”